UzmaSultana/Amazon_sales_2025/README.md

 The Power BI dashboard - which transforms that data into meaningful visuals;

-The PowerPoint presentation, which summarizes the findings, showcases the dashboard visuals, and highlights key business insights for stakeholders.
+The PowerPoint presentation - which summarizes the findings, showcases the dashboard visuals, and highlights key business insights for stakeholders.

 These 3 Documents together provides complete, data-driven analysis to support strategic decisions.